JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7888 days**.

-And here is a just a random fact -  **In France, it is illegal for a person to kiss another on railways**.
+And here is a just a random fact -  **The highest bridge in the world is located in the Himalyan mountains.
+It was built by the Indian Army, in 1982, and is about 5,600 metres above sea level**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)